After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 9. Orangerie

 The “Orangerie” is a hidden jewel that is often overseen by tourists when visiting Echternach.
-It may not be the most animated sight of the town, but maybe one of its most picturesque!
+It may not be the most animated sight of the town, but may be one of its most picturesque!

 Its garden is the perfect setting for daydreaming.
 Set in the abbey garden, the “Orangerie” was the former guesthouse of Echternach Abbey.

-The entrance gate and the fountains are a testimony of artistic refinement.
 The space that is now occupied by a vivid green lawn, was covered by exotic fruit trees in the past.

 10. Have a Wine at the Market place

 Luxembourgish people love their wine and sparkling wine!
 You can’t leave the Grand Duchy without having tried at least one of its many wine types!
-The best place for wine tasting is at one of the many terraces of Market Square where you’ll enjoy local delicacies surrounded by centuries-old buildings.

 The most important is the “Denzelt“, the former Justice Palace and the Cross of Justice, a symbol of the former power of the abbey.

-The Market Place (“Moartplaatz“) is also the best place to meet the locals from Echternach.
 Whereas Nightlife is relatively quiet during the week, the bars can get crowded during weekends.
 Especially in summer or after a sold-out concert in the convention center Trifolion!

 If you want to discover the historic old town and top monuments of Luxembourg City on foot with a local guide and taste local flavors of wines, then a guided city walking tour with wine tastings is a great idea – Get tickets here.